What’s the Difference Between Travel, Local & International Health Insurance?

 Travel insurance policies often cover a specific time period, for example a trip overseas.
 Annual policies may cover multiple overseas trips, but you will have little or no cover while you’re in your home country.
 Furthermore, a travel insurance policy will not cover elective treatment for which you decide to travel abroad: it only covers emergency or unexpected medical treatment that you receive overseas.

-How is that different from an international health insurance policy?
+How is that different from a global health plan?

 |What it can cover||What it doesn’t cover|